Multilingual Multimodal Pre-training for Zero-Shot Cross-Lingual Transfer of Vision-Language Models: Implementation and Experiment Details

 For the video backbone, we use a 34-layer, R(2+1)-D~\citep{tran2018closer} network pre-trained on IG65M~\cite{ghadiyaram2019large} and a S3D~\cite{miech19endtoend} network pre-trained on HowTo100M~\cite{ht100m}.
 We apply a spatial-temporal average pooling over the last convolutional layer, resulting in a 512-dimensional vector for each 3D CNN network.
 We extract visual features at a rate of 1 feature per second.
 Since the 3D CNNs employs different size of input windows (\eg, 8 frames for R(2+1)D and 16 for S3D), we re-sample videos to 30 fps and employs a window of size 8 or 30 that takes consecutive frames starting from the beginning of every second for encoding.
 We simply concatenate the two 3D-CNN outputs and use the 1024-dimension vector as the visual input stream to our model.
 Notably, instead of using 9 different types of visual features as in CE \citep{liu2019use}, we use only the above 2 features and achieve superior performance.

-For the Transformer pooling head (TP), we use a 2-layer Transformer with 4-head attention for each TP module.
+For the Transformer pooling head (TP) modules, we use a 2-layer Transformer with 4-head attention for each TP.
 The embedding dimension $D$ is set to 1024.
-We do not use the positional embedding in both text and video TP as we do not find it beneficial.
+We do not use the positional embeddings in both text and video TP as we do not find them beneficial in our experiments.
 The softmax temperature in all NCE contrastive objectives is set to $0.1$ as used in SimCLR~\cite{Chen2020ASF}.

+Note that unlike ViLBERT~\cite{vilbert} or OAN~\cite{oan}, our models does not employ cross-modality attention and keep the multi-head self-attention within the same modality.
+The main reason is to reduce the inference time complexity.
+For cross-modality attention, the complexity is $O(TV)$ to encode $T$ text queries for $V$ videos in a dataset before retrieval (since video and query representations depend on each other).
+It is clearly not scalable when the dataset contains millions of videos.
+To this end, our model keep self-attention within the same modality which results in a $O(T+V)$ complexity compared $O(TV)$ in prior work with cross-modality attention.
+In our preliminary experiments, we also incorporate cross-modality attention and achieved 0.3$\sim$1.8 R@1 improvement.
+Considering the trade-off between performance and scalability, we choose the latter.

 \paragraph{Training and Inference Details and Profiling.} For the softmax temperature in NCE, we set to 0.1 as used in SimCLR~\cite{Chen2020ASF}.
 We use the Adam~\citep{kingma2014adam} optimizer with a initial learning rate $2\cdot 10^{-4}$ and clip gradients greater than 0.2 during the training phase.
 Dropout rate is 0.3.
 Since the video length and token length is longer in the pre-training phase, we use a 64 batch size for pre-training.
 For fine-tuning, we use a batch size of 128.